theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart2.md

 ```

 When the job is finished, inspect the results.
-They are in one file with each hit on one line and we would like to have a count table where we have ARGs on rows and samples as columns.
+They are in one file with each hit on one line and we would like to have a count table where we have different ARGs as rows and our samples as columns.
 This is a stupid script, but does the job.
-`python scripts/parse_diamond.py -i birds_R1_CARD.txt -o birds_CARD.csv`
+`python scripts/parse_diamond/parse_diamond.py -i birds_R1_CARD.txt -o birds_CARD.csv`

 # Antibiotic resistance gene annotation - contigs
 ```